YTheLynch/Email-Read-And-Filter--IEEECS-FFCS-TASK/README.md

 5. Upon running GetEmails.py for the first time, 'token.json' gets created

-## Note:-
+# Note
-'simplegmail' directory contains code that performs the similar task Here, our job becomes easier as all the procedural flow of 'GetEmail.py' is wrapped in the module Gmail of simplegmail So, it is much more convenient to use simple gmail instead of above
+'simplegmail' directory contains code that performs the similar task Here, our job becomes easier as all the procedural flow of 'GetEmail.py' is wrapped in the module Gmail of simplegmail So, it is much more convenient to use simple gmail instead of above </br> </br>
-<b>Important: Follow the same installation steps for this directory as given above, except, rename 'credentials.json' to 'client_secret.json'.
+<b>Important:</b> Follow the same installation steps for this directory as given above, except, rename 'credentials.json' to 'client_secret.json'.
-To run 'main.py', ensure that simplegmail is the parent directory of the current project </b>
+To run 'main.py', ensure that simplegmail is the parent directory of the current project